GEONWOOHAN/bulltein-board2/README.md

-# bulltein-board2
+# bulltein-board-database-
-Bulltein board with MongoDB and Mongoose(Database)
+A  bulletin board made of Node.js and express. (+ Database using MongoDB and Mongoose)